FROM A FITTER’S WORKSHOP TO A GLOBAL, LOCAL PLAYER

 As a pioneer in the field of sustainability, PALFINGER published its first integrated annual report, which not only presents PALFINGER’s economic development but also contains information on ecological and social aspects of the PALFINGER Group.

-PALFINGER signed an agreement on the acquisition of a 30 per cent share in HIDRO-GRUBERT, a producer of access platforms, knuckle-boom cranes and truck bodies.
+PALFINGER signed an agreement on the acquisition of a 30 per cent share in HIDRO-GRUBERT, a producer of access platforms, loader cranes and truck bodies.

 PALFINGER and KAMAZ, Russia’s largest truck producer, agreed to establish two joint venture companies: one specializing in the production and sale of truck bodies, and the other one in the production of cylinders.
 With this transaction, local value creation was substantially expanded in the important Russian market.